-- 5.1.1 In this policy we use the terms "personal data" and "special categories of personal data" which are used in data protection legislation. - 5.1.2 In this policy, personal data means any information relating to an identifiable living person.
-This means they can be identified from information such as a name, an address, an identification number (e.g. National Insurance number, NHS number or case reference number), location data etc. as defined by Article 4 of the GDPR regulations. - 5.1.3 "Special categories of personal data" is personal sensitive data.
-This is data regarding an individual's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data and biometric data (fingerprints, eye scans etc.) for the purpose of uniquely identifying a person, data concerning health or data concerning a person's sex life or sexual orientation. - 5.1.4 There are extra safeguards for special categories of personal data to ensure no one is discriminated against when it comes to receiving a service.
-We generally refer to a person or individual in this policy, although the term in law is "data subject". - 5.1.5 The frequent reference in this policy to "processing" data means; Any operation or set operations, which are performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organising, structuring, storage, adaptation or alteration, retrieval, consultation use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+- 6.1.1 In this policy we use the terms "personal data" and "special categories of personal data" which are used in data protection legislation. - 6.1.2 In this policy, personal data means any information relating to an identifiable living person.
+This means they can be identified from information such as a name, an address, an identification number (e.g., National Insurance number, NHS number or case reference number), location data etc. as defined by Article 4 of the UK GDPR regulations. - 6.1.3 "Special categories of personal data" is personal sensitive data.
+This is data regarding an individual's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data and biometric data (fingerprints, eye scans etc.) for the purpose of uniquely identifying a person, data concerning health or data concerning a person's sex life or sexual orientation. - 6.1.4 There are extra safeguards for special categories of personal data to ensure no one is discriminated against when it comes to receiving a service.
+We generally refer to a person or individual in this policy, although the term in law is "data subject". - 6.1.5 The frequent reference in this policy to "processing" data means; Any operation or set operations, which are performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organising, structuring, storage, adaptation or alteration, retrieval, consultation use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-5.2 Data protection principles
+6.2 Data protection principles

-- 5.2.1 SLHD applies data protection principles in its processing of personal data.
+- 6.2.1 SLHD applies data protection principles in its processing of personal data.
 These principles are set out in the General Data Protection Regulation and have been incorporated into the Data Protection Act 2018.
-The six principles are that personal data should be:

-- Processed lawfully, fairly and in a transparent way

-- Collected for a specific purpose

-- Adequate, relevant and limited to what's necessary

-- Kept up to date

-- Kept for only as long as necessary
+The seven principles are that personal data should be: - Processed lawfully, fairly and in a transparent way - Collected for a specific purpose - Adequate, relevant and limited to what's necessary - Kept up to date - Kept for only as long as necessary

-- Protected with appropriate security

-5.2.2 There is a seventh principle in that organisations shall be responsible for and be able to demonstrate compliance with all the principles listed above ('accountability').
+- Protected with appropriate security - 6.2.2 The final principle is that organisations shall be responsible for and be able to demonstrate compliance with all the other principles listed above ('accountability').

-5.3 Lawful basis of processing personal data
+6.3 Lawful basis of processing personal data